 2. RGB LED Light Inline Controllers

 Between the transformer and the RGB LED strip, inline controllers are attached.
 They are compact and provide basic functionality.
-The RGB LED strip to which the controller is connected can be controlled in terms of colour and brightness using the controller.
+The RGB LED strip to which the controller is connected can be controlled in terms of color and brightness using the controller.
 Smaller applications, such as accent lighting, benefit from inline controllers.

 3. RGB LED Light DMX Controllers